November 28, 2023

 Rain.
 You’ve seen it a time or two around these parts.
 Although it often feels like an unwelcome (and too frequent) companion, consider that water is an essential element of our region — it keeps us alive, helps us thrive, and creates a community we want to live in.
 So let’s chat about water and how we can save our environment — and keep those salmon (and our orca friends) returning to their beautiful, wet homeland.

-One of the most important things we can do to protect our environment and habitat is to manage stormwater runoff into Puget Sound.
+One of the most important things we can do to protect our environment and salmon habitats is to manage stormwater runoff into Puget Sound.
 If you don’t know, stormwater is rain and snow melt that runs off surfaces such as rooftops, paved streets, and parking lots.
 As water runs off these surfaces, it can pick up pollutants like oil, fertilizers, pesticides, soil, trash, and animal waste.
 From here, the water flows through storm pipes until it eventually makes it to a local body of water.

 Because it often rains on the facilities owned and operated by the Port of Seattle, we have a vested interest in managing the runoff to protect the environment.
 And here's how.